 - These slender frames come in crisp, clean lines, making them an ideal fit for any contemporary properties.

 - Any RAL colour can be applied to aluminium windows.
 Matt, gloss and woodgrain finishes can also be applied, giving you an incredible amount of choice for the finish.
 Reddish also offer a special Coatex finish, which is low maintenance and scratch-resistant.

 - Aluminium is fully recyclable, therefore, by using it, you’re able to reduce your carbon footprint.

 - Technically, you could attempt to repaint aluminium window frames but it is not recommended.

 - Many think aluminium windows are not particularly well suited to period properties or those that are traditional in style.

 - Aluminium is a strong conductor of heat.
 Therefore, any aluminium windows that are not equipped with thermal breaks tend to insulate homes relatively poorly.
 Fortunately, the ones we install here at Reddish have been fitted with thermal barriers.

-Pros of timber windows
+Advantages of timber windows

-- Timber is able to be repainted a different colour.
+- Timber is able to be repainted in a different colour.
 So, if you fancy changing the look of your windows at some point, you can.

 - A distinct advantage of timber windows is their exceptional lifespan.
 Provided you re-treat them when you should, keep them clean and maintain the hardware, they can easily last a lifetime.